 FreeRTOS prior to 9.0 allocated kernel objects from a private heap.
 Later versions allow the user to provide memory.
 The latter approach has the benefit of accounting these objects to the caller, but the disadvantage of breaking encapsulation.

-CHERIoT RTOS has an approach (described in [shared_heap]) that combines the advantages of both.
-Rather than providing memory for creating objects such as message queues, multiwaiters, semaphores, and so on, the caller provides an allocation capability.
+CHERIoT RTOS has an approach (described in Chapter 6.
+Memory management in CHERIoT RTOS) that combines the advantages of both.
+Rather than providing memory for creating objects such as message queues, multiwaiters, semaphores, and so on, the caller provides an _allocation capability_.
 This is a token that permits the callee to allocate memory on behalf of the callee.
 The scheduler is not able to allocate memory on its own behalf, it can allocate memory only when explicitly passed an allocation capability.
 It then uses the sealing mechanism to ensure that the caller cannot break encapsulation for scheduler-owned objects.

 FreeRTOS code often uses critical sections to disable interrupts.
 This may require some source-code modifications.
 Critical sections in FreeRTOS are used for two things: